bryanbharper/Philectrosophy_Net6/Server/public/blog.posts/cramped-and-aligned-brackets.md

 ### Additions

 Of course, we need to write new code, too!
 So how hard is it to add new songs to our list?
-Here's some additions with aligned brackets:
+Here are some additions with aligned brackets:

 ![aligned addition](img/aligned-additions.gif)